rhubarbwu/SchedJulia/README.md

 - SchedJulia uses integer units to represent time.
 Of course, these units can be scaled to represent different timeslots of the time period.
   - For example, the range `[0-23]` can be used to represent the 24 hours in one day.
-- Appointments to be scheduled include their unit duration and attendees, stored in `appointments.txt`.
+- Appointments to be scheduled include their unit duration and attendees, stored in `data/appointments.txt`.

   ```txt
   <duration>|<attendee>,<attendee>,...
   ...
   ```

-- Availabilities of individual attendees are stored in `availability.txt`.
+- Availabilities of individual attendees are stored in `data/availability.txt`.

   ```txt
   <attendee>|<timeslot>,<timeslot>,...